Azure/AzureDefender-K8S-InClusterDefense/docs/README.md

 # `/docs`

-Design and user documents (in addition to your godoc generated documentation).
+Design and user documents (in addition to your godoc generated documentation)..

 Examples: